You may be wondering, is Northern Ireland safe to travel to? We’re here to set the record straight and tell you all you need to know.

 Our advice would be to treat Northern Ireland as if you are visiting any other place in Europe.
-By taking the standard safety precautions to stay safe and out of danger, you should be absolutely fine.
+By practicing common sense and taking the standard safety precautions to stay safe and out of danger, you should be absolutely fine.

 - Northern Ireland is the safest region of the U.K., safer than Scotland, England, and Wales.

-- Belfast, the capital of Northern Ireland, is actually one of the safest cities in the U.K.
+- Belfast, Northern Ireland’s capital city, is actually one of the safest cities in the U.K.

-- Northern Ireland was recently named as the friendliest part of the U.K.
+- Northern Ireland was recently named the friendliest part of the U.K.